 The Shar Pei is often regarded as a lower-energy breed.
 While they are a dog that will not need daily hikes to keep them happy, they are not usually a breed that is recommended for novice dog owners.

 They can be aloof, willful, and sometimes dog-aggressive.
 Their popularity in the eighties and the subsequent overbreeding means that they are also prone to many health conditions.

 Although not completely sedentary, this is another breed that does not have high exercise requirements.
 They are a very playful and smart little breed, so they should have enough mental enrichment around the home too.

 They are known for being extremely affectionate, calm, and friendly and tend to get along well with other dogs.

 They do need a lot of grooming, and their bond with their humans means they can be prone to separation anxiety too.

 Bernese Mountain Dog

-The Bernese Mountain Dog shares a lot of the same characteristics as the Saint Bernard.; it is another gentle giant that tends to be a good family dog.
+The Bernese Mountain Dog shares a lot of the same characteristics as the Saint Bernard.
+This is another gentle giant that tends to be a good family dog.
 While they do not need a lot of exercise to keep them happy, they will happily join you for a longer hike if the notion takes you.

 They are not known for drooling as much as the Saint Bernard, although still expect a little slobber.
 Be aware that they also need a lot of grooming to keep the shedding hair at bay.

-The breed is prone to developing cancer and care should be taken to find a reputable breeder.
-Berenedoodles are a mixed breed that have the Bernese mixed with a Poodle, and they have slightly above energy levels because the poodle carries it.
+The breed is prone to developing cancer, and care should be taken to find a reputable breeder.
+Bernedoodles are a mixed breed that has the Bernese mixed with a Poodle, and they have slightly above energy levels because the Poodle is a high-energy pooch.